Canadian International Comedy Film Festival

-The Canadian International Comedy Film Festival (CICFF), formerly the Shärt International Comedy Film Festival (SICFF), takes place in Winnipeg, Manitoba, Canada, each February.
+The Canadian International Comedy Film Festival (CICFF), formerly the Shärt International Comedy Film Festival (SICFF), is a comedy film festival that takes place in Winnipeg, Manitoba, Canada, each February.

 The 10th festival took place on 8 October 2022, at the Cinematheque theatre and the Park Theatre.

 History

-The festival was established in 2013 as the Shärt International Comedy Film Festival (SICFF), funded through a grant by a Winnipeg family via the Shärt Foundation.
+The festival was established by Andrew Wall and David Rabsch in 2013 as the Shärt International Comedy Film Festival (SICFF), funded through a grant by a Winnipeg family via the Shärt Foundation.
 The festival acrimoniously parted ways with the Foundation in 2018 and, following legal proceedings during that year's festival, it was revived in 2019 as the Canadian International Comedy Film Festival.

 The 8th festival was scheduled for 29 February 2020, to take place at the Park Theatre, Winnipeg.